-- 1. Members may only enter up to five (5) animals but may have not more than two (2) entries per class. - 2.
-Does & buckling classes will be judged on the qualities of structural correctness, confirmation, and fiber, with fleece weighted at 50%, of each breed standard.
-Goats that have been shorn or combed must supply a fiver sample for the judge. - 3.
-All Fiber animals must be identified by some sort of ear tag or tattoo.
-I.D. papers will be turned in on 4honline by May 1 of the current year. . - 4.
+- 1. Members may enter up to five (5) animals but may have no more than two (2) entries per class. - 2.
+Does & buckling classes will be judged on the qualities of structural correctness, conformation, and fiber, with fleece weighted at 50%, of each breed standard.
+Goats that have been shorn or combed must supply a fiber sample for the judge. - 3.
+All Fiber animals must be identified by some form of ear tag or tattoo.
+I.D. papers will be turned in on 4-Honline by May 1 of the current year. - 4.
 All fitting and showing will closely follow breed standards. - 5.
-Fiber Animals may be females or castrated males and will be shown by their age classes. - 6.
+Fiber Animals may be females or castrated males and will be shown by their age class. - 6.
 Animals will be grouped according to breeds after fair check in.